Robert Adam Thompson

-Robert Adam Thompson (May 9, 1860 – 1947) was a merchant, miller and politician in Ontario, Canada.
+Robert Adam Thompson (May 9, 1860 – July 1, 1947) was a merchant, miller and politician in Ontario, Canada.
 He represented Wentworth North in the Legislative Assembly of Ontario from 1902 to 1908 as a Liberal.

-He was born in Beverley Township, Ontario and was educated in Wentworth County schools and at the Canadian Business College in Hamilton.
+Thompson was born on May 9, 1860 in Beverly Township, Canada West.
+He was educated in Wentworth County schools and at the Canadian Business College in Hamilton.
 In 1892, Thompson married Agnes A. Black.
 He served on the Beverley township council for two years and was reeve for two years.